Personal Safety Information

 - Trust your instincts.
 If you feel uneasy about a situation or person, remove yourself from that situation.

 - Be aware of your surroundings.
 If you suspect you are being followed, indicate your suspicion by looking behind you.
-Make your way to a place where there are other people and use your cell phone or campus emergency phone to call Campus Police or 911.
+Make your way to a place where there are other people and use your cell phone or campus emergency phone to call Campus Safety or 911.
 Try to obtain a description of the person following you.

 - Always walk with an air of confidence when alone or in an isolated area.
 This can help reduce your risk of becoming a target of crime.